 Metoprolol: Administration of 40 mg/day citalopram for 22 days resulted in a two-fold increase in the plasma levels of the beta-adrenergic blocker metoprolol.
 Increased metoprolol plasma levels have been associated with decreased cardioselectivity.

-Coadministration of citalopram and metoprolol had no clinically significant affects on blood pressure or bead trace. effects on blood pressure or heart rate.
+Coadministration of citalopram and metoprolol had no clinically significant effects on blood pressure or heart rate.